Documentation

 Configuring the order feed

 Before using the order feed to track status changes, you should configure the filtering rule applied to it using the Update feed configuration endpoint in the Orders API.
-You can use the Retrieve feed configuration endpoint to check the current feed configuration at any time.
+You can use the Get feed configuration endpoint to check the current feed configuration at any time.

 Filter